thangacodes/go-learn/practices/notes/keep_in_mind_notes.md

    name  = 590
 fmt.Println(name)

-# When you run the program
+# When you run the program with:
   go run variables_dec.go
-# You see an output as errored and the error stating that,
+# You will encounter an error message:
 Error: cannot use 590 (type untyped int) as type string in assignment.